 Twelve South ParcSlope stand

 It’s made of one solid piece of metal, with rubberised sections to hold the MacBook perfectly in place.
-You can feed cables through the back and they’re held in place for next time when you whish your computer away.
+You can feed cables through the back and they’re held in place.
 It’s great to stop you hunching over your desk by lifting the MacBook to a comfortable viewing angle.

 It’s suitable for any MacBook and you can pair it with a keyboard and mouse for a desktop like experience if you like.